VACATION IDEAS: MEMORIAL DAY WEEKEND

 Washington, D.C.: For patriotism, pomp, and circumstance

 As you might guess, Washington D.C. is the most patriotic place to celebrate the holiday, with a parade and plenty of pomp and circumstance taking place during special military ceremonies.
-Arlington National Cemetery—which celebrated its 150th anniversary this May—hosts a wreath-laying ceremony at 11 a.m. on Memorial Day at the Tomb of the Unknowns accompanied by performances from the U.S. Navy Band.
-Men in uniform also march in the National Memorial Day Parade along the National Mall at 2 p.m.
-Don't miss the National Memorial Day Concert Sunday, May 25, on the West Lawn of the U.S. Capitol from 8 p.m. to 9:30 p.m., an event that is televised on PBS each year.
+Arlington National Cemetery—which celebrated its 150th anniversary last May—hosts a wreath-laying ceremony at 11 a.m. on Memorial Day at the Tomb of the Unknowns accompanied by performances from the U.S. Navy Band.
+Men and women in uniform also march in the National Memorial Day Parade along the National Mall Monday at 2 p.m.
+Don't miss the National Memorial Day Concert Sunday, May 24, on the West Lawn of the U.S. Capitol from 8 p.m. to 9:30 p.m., an event that is free to the public (gates open at 5 p.m.) and televised on PBS each year.

 EASY GETAWAY FROM Baltimore; Boston; Charleston, S.C.; Columbus, Ohio; Hartford, CT; Louisville, Ky.; Nashville; New York City; Providence.